 The library aims to provide an environment which is welcoming and stimulating for individual and group learning.
 Students visit the library with their class once a week.
 Students borrow books at this time.
 To aid the development of a positive attitude toward book care, all children are required to have a library bag.

 The NSW Syllabus for the Australian Curriculum is the source document for this key learning area.
 ‘Count Me In Too’, ‘Working like a Mathematician’ and investigative activities are implemented in classes to ensure Mathematics is a ‘hands on’ authentic learning experience for the children.
 Staff are continually updating their skills with regular professional development to ensure the most effective delivery of the curriculum.

 History and Geography

-History and Geography is implemented throughout the school from 2016.
+History and Geography is implemented throughout the school.
 Content is taught in stages over a two year cycle.
 Each unit of inquiry involves students exploring the history of themselves and others in the past up to the present.
 There is an emphasis on developing student's problem solving, research and critical thinking skills.

-Science is taught weekly in collaboration between a specialist science teacher and the class teacher.
+Science is taught weekly with the class teacher.
 Students are encouraged to respond curiously to their world, shaping sustainable futures and informed attitudes about the current and future use of science and technology based on reason.'
 Primary Connections', produced by the Australian Academy of Science is the supportive document used, linking science with literacy.

 Information Technology (ICT)